 The financial statements have been prepared and approved by the Directors in accordance with International Financial Reporting Standards as adopted by the EU ("Adopted IFRSs").
-The financial statements have been prepared under the historical cost convention, except for derivatives carried at fair value.
+The financial statements have been prepared under the historical cost convention.

 The financial statements are presented in sterling.